-How to speed up analytical laboratories workflow (2026)
+How to speed up analytical laboratories workflow (2026)" loading="lazy">How to speed up analytical laboratories workflow (2026)

-In many environmental testing laboratories, the problem does not arise during the analytical test itself, but immediately afterward—when data must be retrieved, checked, corrected, and transferred into the management system.
+In many environmental testing laboratories, the problem does not arise during the analytical test itself, but immediately afterward, when data must be retrieved, checked, corrected, and transferred into the management system.

 This is where a common inefficiency appears: the same data is handled multiple times.
 First generated by the instrument, then adapted for LIMS import, and finally checked again to ensure consistency, traceability, and compliance.